 What is the Liver?

-It is reddish brown in color and is divided into four lobes of unequal size and shape.
+- It is reddish-brown in colour and is divided into four lobes of unequal size and shape.

 What functions does the liver perform?

 - Production of bile, which helps carry away waste and break down fats in the small intestine during digestion

 - Production of certain proteins for blood plasma